Presentation

 The Oceanographic Institute

 The Oceanographic Institute is a foundation of public utility, created in 1906 by Prince Albert I of Monaco.
 Under the impetus of its honorary president, H.S.H.
 Prince Albert II of Monaco, it contributes to the Principality’s commitment to the ocean, alongside the Government of Monaco, the Prince Albert II of Monaco Foundation, the Scientific Centre of Monaco and the Yacht Club of Monaco.
 The Institute is responsible for numerous national and international projects (symposiums, exhibitions, educational programmes, etc.) and has an important environmental mediation mission.
-To this end, it relies on its two establishments – the Oceanographic Museum in Monaco and the Maison des Océans in Paris – as well as its digital tools and its off-site activities to disseminate the science of oceanography to as many people as possible, combining it with art, the living world and collective and individual commitment.
+To this end, it relies on its two establishments – the Oceanographic Museum of Monaco and the Maison de l’ocean, in Paris – as well as on its digital tools and off-site activities to disseminate the science of oceanography to as many people as possible, combining it with art, the living world and collective and individual commitment.

 The Oceanographic Museum of Monaco